brorarangers/brorarangers.github.io/_posts/2015-12-12-fraserburgh-home-preview.md

 Fraserburgh are due to travel to Forres midweek, whilst Cove host a dangerous Keith squad.
 Brora, Formartine and Turriff will all have to wait for the weekend in their quest to add vital points to their current tallies.
 None of the top 3 can afford to drop points if they hope to fly the League Flag above their ground next season.

+Without a doubt it's another huge game for Brora Rangers.
+Given the performance the squad put in last Saturday to end Cove's undefeated run it promises to be another cracker.
+This tie has never failed to disappoint in the last few seasons, so again, we urge you to make your way to Dudgeon Park on the 19th December.
+[Merchandise](/merchandise/) will be on sale again in the Social Club both before and after the match.
+See you there!